SalishSeaCast/docs/work_env/ssh_config.rst

     cd $HOME/.ssh/
     scp id_rsa.pub jasper:.ssh/authorized_keys

+Note: You may have to create the :file:`.ssh` directory in your home directory on :kbd:`jasper` first.
 You will be prompted for your Westgrid password, but after the key has been installed you should be able to use :command:`ssh`, :command:`scp`, and :command:`sftp` to connect to :kbd:`jasper` without having to type your password.